 First, executives know very well that their actions, decisions, and declarations can affect their company’s stock price.
 Considering how much money they can make by exercising their stock options at a low price, as stipulated in their contract, and then selling the shares at a higher price – in some cases more than $100 million in a single year, this gives them a strong incentive to be dishonest about their company’s financial performance.
 That this is not an abstract or merely theoretical concern was shown by the spate of scandals perpetrated by the executives of a number of American companies in the 2000s.
 If executives and their close relatives were not allowed to own shares of the company for which they work, then they would have less incentive to use duplicitous means to maintain or increase the company’s stock price.

 Second, the identification by the company’s executives with the company’s shareholders sometimes creates a conflict of interest.
 It is assumed by economists and others that these two interests – what is in the best interest of the company and what is in the best interest of the shareholders – are always the same.
 But there are instances where this belief is wrong.
-An example is stock buybacks, where a company buys back some of its own stock in order to reduce the number of outstanding shares and, presumably, increase its stock price.
-Although this expense, which can cost the company billions and billions of dollars, may benefit the shareholders, it does not benefit the company in any way.
-Money that could have been used to do research, develop new products, hire new employees, pay its debts, expand its operations, or pay their current employees better wages is instead wasted in this frivolous manner.
+An example is stock buybacks, when a company buys back some of its own stock in order to reduce the number of outstanding shares and, presumably, increase its stock price.
+Although this expense, which can cost the company many billions of dollars, may benefit the shareholders, it does not benefit the company in any way.
+Money that could have been used to do research, develop new products, hire new employees, pay its debts, expand its operations, or pay their current employees higher wages is instead wasted in this frivolous manner.
 As this example shows, the identification with the company’s shareholders can lead the executives to make decisions that primarily benefit the shareholders, or benefit the company only in the short term, while they neglect the company’s long-term interests.